-If you suffer from sleepless nights due to constant neck and shoulder and pain, you are not alone, and the solution to your problem might be a treatment known as cervical traction.
+If you suffer from sleepless nights due to constant neck pain, you are not alone, and the solution to your problem might be a treatment known as cervical traction.

 This is the process of lightly stretching the neck by pulling it away from your head to relax the muscles and reduce pressure on your spine, thus eliminating neck pain.